 rmp.hlsStartLoad();

 This method allows to start/restart the playlist/fragment loading process.
-This method should only be queried after the
+This

 event has fired.